A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: Approximation Analysis of

 where $T$ is the set of all bad triangles (non-necessarily disjoint) of the graph.
 By weak duality we have, $\sum_{t \in T}y_t \leq \lp_{OPT} \leq OPT$ for all dual feasible solutions $\{y_t\}_{t\in T}$.
 Therefore, in order to get an approximation guarantee, it suffices to compare the cost \ourcluster with a carefully constructed dual feasible solution. \begin{lemma} Let \ourcluster be the number of disagreements incurred by the pivot clusters (\Cref{def: pivotcost}).
 We have that $\E[\ourcluster] \leq 3 \cdot \opt$. \end{lemma}

-\begin{proof}Let $T$ be the set of bad triangles.
+\begin{proof} Let $T$ be the set of bad triangles.
 Recall the event $A_t$ that all nodes in $t \in T$ are active and one of the nodes in $t$ is chosen as a pivot (Line~\ref{line: seq-pivot} of \Cref{alg:delta-pivot-seq}) and let $\Pr[A_t] = p_t$.
-Our goal is to use the probabilities $p_t$ to find a feasible packing of the packing \lp defined above.
+Our goal is to use the probabilities $p_t$ to find a feasible solution to the packing \lp defined above.

 Let $D_e$ be the event that \Cref{alg:delta-pivot-seq} creates a disagreement on $e$ and notice that $D_e \land A_t$ denotes the event that the disagreement caused by $A_t$ was charged on $e$.
 By the definition of $A_t$, this disagreement cannot be due to creating singleton clusters in Line~\ref{line: exclude} of \Cref{alg:delta-pivot-seq}.
 Consider now the event $A_t$ and observe that, as we are iterating over a random permutation of the nodes, each node in $t$ has the same probability to be chosen as the pivot (recall that the nodes of $t$ are all active by definition of $A_t$).
 Furthermore, exactly one choice of pivot can cause $D_e$ for each $e \in t$.
 Hence, we have that $\Pr[D_e \mid A_t] = 1/3$ and therefore, $\Pr[D_e \land A_t] = \Pr[D_e \mid A_t] \cdot \Pr[A_t] = p_t/3$.